MauroAbidalCarrer/sparse_auto_encoders/notes.md

         - Add more general dataset with, ideally, labeled questions.
     - architecture
         - Build on top of GPT-2
-        - Increase latent size, k
+        - Increase latent size, k (done)
-        - Use activations in later layers like the ~15th (out of 20) layer for 7B unscensored model, layer 6(?) of GPT-2.
+        - Use activations in later layers like the ~15th (out of 20) layer for 7B unscensored model, layer 6(?) of GPT-2. (done)
         - decoder normalization
+    - preprocessing:
+        - Remove mean of the inputs
+        - Use context length of 64
+        - unit norm them
     - evaluation:
         - Use downstream loss
-        - Use normalized MSE
+        - Use normalized MSE (done)
         - Still use L1 loss?
         - Auxiliary loss
     - model optimization
         - Use gradient clipping
-        - Increase batch size to maximize GPU efficiency
+        - Increase batch size to maximize GPU efficiency (done)
     - processing optimization:
         - Use sparse/dense matmul kernels

 next steps:
-- Use GPT-2 (done)
-- Improve dataset (done)
+- Improve loss metrics:
-- Use OpenAI SAE architecture (done)
-    - Match latent size and k
-- Use same losses
+    - Normalize mse
+    - Add L1 back in
+    - Add auxiliary loss